Top of Page

 • Show you are qualified to obtain a college education by

-• having a high school diploma or recognized equivalent such as a General Educational Development (GED) certificate
+• having a high school diploma or a state-recognized equivalent such as a General Educational Development (GED) certificate

 U.S. Citizens Eligible Non-citizens